Best AI Keyboard for Android vs Traditional Keyboards: What's Better for You?

 Privacy Considerations: Who Sees What You Type?

-Questions to ask about any AI keyboard:
+Essential questions to ask about any AI keyboard in 2026:

 Accessibility and Ease of Use